MolSSI-Education/qm-tools/setup.md

 title: Setup
 ---

+You can either install software on your computer, or you can use a website called [ChemCompute](https://chemcompute.org/) which will allow you to access computing resources and a pre-configured environment for this workshop without installing any software on your own computer.
+ChemCompute is only accessible to users with an academic email address. **Warning** If you are an academic user outside of the United States, there is a chance your email won't be properly recognized.
+If this happens, you may have to install software locally.

+## Using a cloud computing environment

+1. [Register](https://chemcompute.org/register/) for a ChemCompute account.
+The easiest thing to do is to choose "Sign in with your University Login" on the right.
+You can login using your university email.
+You will need to confirm account registration from an email chemcompute will send you.
+2. After confirming your account, you will be able to access a Jupyter notebook using the menu on the top.
+Select "Jupyter", then click "Use Psi4 or JupyterHub".
+3. A Jupyter notebook environment will start for you.
+We recommend creating a new folder for and creating notebooks in that folder for this workshop.

 ## Using your personal computer

 ### Installing Python through Anaconda
 [Python](https://python.org/) is a popular language for scientific computing, and great for general-purpose programming as well.
-Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the all-in-one installer Anaconda.
+We recommend using environments and managing packages using the `conda` package manager.
+If you have [Anaconda]() installed, you have the `conda` package manager and can use it through the command line.

+If you don't have Anaconda installed already, we recommend installing Python and conda using `miniconda`.

-1. Navigate to the [download page](https://www.anaconda.com/products/distribution) for Anaconda.
+1. Navigate to the [download page for miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Choose an installer appropriate for your operating system.
-2. Double click the installer icon and follow the set-up instructions, keeping most of the default options.
-If you are Windows, make sure to choose to choose the option **Make Anaconda the default Python** during installation.
+2.

 ## Installing a Text Editor